eclipse-platform/ui-best-practices/CONTRIBUTING.md

 Contributing to Eclipse UI Best Practices
 =========================================

-Thanks for your interest in this project.
-Please have a look at the [README](README.md) for further information how to use the code base and how to submit changes, improvements, etc.
+Thank you for your interest in this project.

+_Please have a look at the [README](README.md) for further information how to use the code base and how to submit changes, improvements, etc._

 Contributor Agreement & Developer's Certificate of Origin